 How to Cook Quinoa

-In a large pot, bring 2 cups water and salt (if using) to boil.
-Stir in quinoa, reduce heat to low, cover, and simmer until water is absorbed and quinoa is tender, about 15 minutes.
+- In a 2-quart or large pot, bring water and salt to boil.
+Stir in quinoa, reduce heat to medium, cover, and simmer until water is absorbed and quinoa is tender, about 12 to 15 minutes.